Shuffle/shuffle-docs/docs/architecture.md

 - [Decrypt](https://github.com/Shuffle/shuffle-shared/blob/d5e67ed2cefb5e94f3c516bdd3030384f6241754/shared.go#L11228)

+### Password Management
+On the cloud instance of Shuffle (https://shuffler.io) the following password policy applies:
+- Minimum length of 10
+- Lower- and Uppercase character

+If you try to log in too many times in a short amount of time, you will be locked from attempting to log in for a short amount of time.
+[Details can be seen here: CheckPasswordStrength()](https://github.com/Shuffle/shuffle-shared/blob/c0c6ec07f7268622d9ad82b2854475bf987ded6c/shared.go#L9452)

+In local instances of Shuffle, password policies are minimal (8 characters).

 ### Backend API access
-There are multiple ways to access the API.
+There are multiple [ways to access the API](/docs/API).
 The first is through the UI and a logged in user.
 The second is through the API directly with a Bearer token.
 The third is from a workflow execution.

 - Session Token: Defined in a users' browser as user logs in.
 - Bearer Auth: This is a token provided to each user to be used with the [API](/docs/API)